Master of Science in Homeland Security and Emergency Management

 In addition to the discipline-specific outcomes, professional competencies are integrated throughout your academic program.
 You can review the professional competencies associated with your academic program in the Professional Competencies section of this Catalog.

-If you enroll in the Master of Science in Homeland Security and Emergency Management, you may enroll in no more than one course per session without permission from the Dean of the College of Social and Behavioral Sciences or the Dean’s designee.
+If enrolled on the 6-week calendar, you may enroll in no more than one course per session without permission from the Dean of the College of Social and Behavioral Sciences or the Dean’s designee.

 Certification, State Board, and National Board Exams